John Olmsted (naturalist)

 He earned a master's degree in plant ecology at Pomona College and became education director at Golden Gate Park in San Francisco, California.
 He worked as a naturalist, docent and educator at the Oakland Museum, UC Berkeley Extension and the Mendocino Art Center.

 He founded the Earth Planet Museum in Grass Valley as a tribute to John Muir and to environmentalism in California, and as a visual history of recorded audio and alternate technologies.
-During his time in Mendocino, he worked with Hans Jenny in recognizing and preserving the Pygmy Forest, which is located within the boundaries of Jug Handle.
+During his time in Mendocino, he worked with Hans Jenny to recognize and preserve the Pygmy Forest, which is located within the boundaries of Jug Handle.
 His dream of a cross-California hiking trail remains the focus and goal of his devoted followers.
 He was a resident of Nevada City, California, and is survived by his two sons, Erik Olmsted and Alden Olmsted.